darwino/darwino-documentation/Developer Guide/Darwino DB API.md

 A Content object is an accessor to the data; it is not the data itself.
 This means that when creating attachments, the Content object does not actually load the data into memory until the document is being saved.
 Until then, it merely points to the data.
 This is an important performance consideration.

+##	Document Meta-data - System data in the JSON document
+##	Response documents
---	Document Meta-data - System data in the JSON document --	Response documents – the parentid field contains the unid of a document’s parent, if there is one.
+The parentid field contains the unid of a document’s parent, if there is one.
 This is how a hierarchy of documents if defined in Darwino.
 The data integrity of this relationship is not enforced; it is possible to have “orphan” documents– documents with a parentid that is not valid.

- -- Synchronization master document – Darwino implements “functional replication”.
+### Synchronization master document
+Darwino implements “functional replication”.
 This means that selective replication can be based on changes to an ancestor document, as opposed to the current document.
 The synchronization master for a document is the document that is checked for changes when the replicator is testing for selective replication eligibility.
 For example, child document might use the root parent document as their synchronization master.
 Then, when the root document changes, and only when it changes, will the child documents replicate as well.

  It is not necessary for a synchronization master to be an ancestor; other document relationships could benefit from the ability to so specifically define under what circumstances they will replicate as a group.
 (Expound on this.)

-- 4	Cursors and queries
+## Cursors and queries
-	-- Query and extraction language
+### Query and extraction language
-	-- Executing a query
+### Executing a query
-	-- Optimizing queries
+### Optimizing queries
-- 5	Accessing and storing social data
+## 5	Accessing and storing social data
-- 6	Data synchronization
+## 6	Data synchronization
-- 7	Registering and handling events
+## 7	Registering and handling events
-- 8	Security
+## 8	Security
 - Database security
 Darwino implements multi-level security.
 You can assign security to the Server object; you can control who can and cannot access the server.
 At the database level, you can assign an ACL.
 In the ACL, you can define who can access the database, manage the database, read documents, create documents, delete documents, and edit documents.
 At the Document level, you can maintain a list of users who can read or read/write the document.